 You have to book and buy your tickets 24 hours before departure.

-Note that you should not rely on US dollars to cross this border and pay your visa.
-I was refused entrance because I only had dollars to pay my visa.
+NOTE: you should not rely on US dollars to cross this border and pay your visa.
+I was refused entrance because I only had dollars to pay for my visa.
 Thankfully, a guy at the UAE customs office was friendly enough to make me the cordiality of exchanging me to better currency such as AED.